 Are you considering abortion?
 We are here to empower you to make an informed decision about your pregnancy through our free, confidential resources.
 Even though we don’t provide or refer for abortions, there are several reasons you should consider making an appointment at Birth Choice.

 First, abortion is a medical or surgical procedure.
 If you are considering abortion, you need to know what will happen during the procedure, the side effects, and potential risks just like you would any other procedure.
 That is why we provide accurate, up to date facts and information on abortion to empower you to make an informed decision.
-This information includes procedure types (medical vs. surgical abortion), cost (varies according to procedure type), pain and side effects (during and after the procedure), and risks (physical, emotional, and relational).
+This information includes procedure types (medical vs. surgical abortion), pain and side effects (during and after the procedure), and risks (physical, emotional, and relational).

 Abortion may seem like a straightforward decision, however, there are several important things to consider before you get an abortion: